henrikje/laebel/README.md

 - [ ] Display a nice error message if the container is not run as part of a Docker Compose cluster
 - [ ] Display the project name in the title
 - [ ] Introduce a proper struct hierarchy to hold the information passed to the template.
+- [ ] Display container names as well as their id
+- [ ] Add a custom "description" label that can be used to display a short description of the service.